If you're feeling overwhelmed about where to start clearing clutter, here are strategies you can use to begin today!

 Last, but certainly not least, the problem sometimes is just getting the motivation to start.

-The first two minutes of any task are the hardest, so if you're really demotivated or can't decide what to do, just start!
+The first two minutes of any task are the hardest, so if you're really demotivated or can't decide what to do, just set a timer and start!

 Similarly, if you're having trouble prioritizing where to begin, just start somewhere.
 There is no right or wrong place to begin, so just do it, as Nike says!

-And if you're really feeling stuck, and everything is bugging you, you can follow along with a plan that I've created.
-You can declutter 15 minutes a day and slowly, over time, get your whole house in amazing shape!
+And if you're really feeling stuck, and everything is bugging you, I recommend you follow along with a plan that I've created, called Declutter 365.
+With this plan I've already mapped out, for you, what small area or type of item to declutter in your home, 15 minutes per day, to slowly, over the course of the year, get your whole house decluttered!

-You can get the entire year long declutter calendar right here for free.
+You can get the entire year long Declutter 365 calendar right here for free.
 Then, follow along daily with each mission.

 In addition, if you'd like daily encouragement and reminders of the missions, I've created a closed Facebook group called Declutter 365 Premium which follows along with the Declutter 365 mission schedule.
 In that group I post each day's mission to help remind you of the challenges and missions, and keep you on track.
-In this group I also provide weekly live video sessions to discuss the week's missions, and have a question and answer session.
+In addition, an exclusive to the group is the monthly live group coaching sessions, which discuss the routines and habits necessary to maintain and manage your home, as well as access to the 250+ videos in the archives which discuss the weekly organizing challenges and daily decluttering missions.

-This week we tackled the task of clearing clutter from our homes.
-However, decluttering doesn't have to just happen in big bursts.
+In this section of the series we tackled the task of clearing clutter from our homes.
+However, decluttering doesn't have to happen in big bursts, and in fact, regular smaller time increments often work better in the long run.

-You can also develop certain habits and routines that will help you reduce clutter slowly, over time.
+That's why I recommend that you develop habits and routines that will help you reduce clutter slowly, over time.

-Therefore, next week I'll share with you five rules for reducing clutter from your home gradually, without you even really noticing it.
+Therefore, next in the series I'll share with you five rules for reducing clutter from your home gradually, without you even really noticing it.

 Share Your Comments, Tips & Ideas